 If you don’t yet have the inspiration for the next groundbreaking P2P business, check out how the following e-commerce operations have revolutionized the online marketplace.

-1. Airbnb: This American company was established in 2008.
+This American company was established in 2008.
 This hybrid model works through intermediary services such as providing a platform that connects buyers and sellers as well as processing payments.
 However, contractors who deliver the service are private homeowners who avail their homes to vacation homes for a predetermined time, while Airbnb makes their profit from the commission made from each booking.

-2. Uber and Lyft: Uber was founded in 2009 and is, at the time of this writing, used by 101 million users.
+Uber was founded in 2009 and is, at the time of this writing, used by 101 million users.
 This ride-hailing, food, and package delivery service offer dynamic pricing where prices fluctuate based on supply and demand, and customers know what the service will cost upfront.

 Lyft came on the scene in 2012 and, similar to Uber, is a mobile app where you can find vehicles and motorized scooters for hire.
 It also offers a bicycle-sharing system.

-3. eBay: This e-commerce network, established in 1995, offers consumer-to-consumer and business-to-consumer services.
+This e-commerce network, established in 1995, offers consumer-to-consumer and business-to-consumer services.
 It’s an online auction and shopping website where buyers can bid for various goods and services worldwide and also have the option to Buy Now.

-4. Etsy: This platform was founded in 2005 and is a network on which you can buy and sell handmade, vintage (classified as older than 20 years) items and craft supplies.
+This platform was founded in 2005 and is a network on which you can buy and sell handmade, vintage (classified as older than 20 years) items and craft supplies.
 Users can find the kind of jewelry, bags, clothing, home décor and furniture, toys, and art that you might find at a craft fair, where sellers get their own storefront.

 A decade after its establishment, Etsy launched Etsy Manufacturing which allowed sellers to contact third parties to manufacture their products.
 Competitors such as Amazon Handmade have differentiated themselves by aligning themselves with Etsy’s original value proposition of never selling mass-produced items.

+There are many advantages and disadvantages of the peer-to-peer business model.
+Let’s look at some potential challenges that this model faces.
 The most significant threat to the success of the P2P companies listed above is security, the other side of the coin to the power of technology-driven businesses.